 - Study travel grant towards the cost of study-related travel within the UK or overseas.

-- If you have children and are widowed, divorced, or a single parent, child allowance of £529 per month for the first child, and £131 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK (rates quoted at current levels).
+- If a Scholar has children and is widowed, divorced, or a single parent, child allowance of child allowance of £576.61 per month for the first child, and £143 per month for the second and third child under the age of 16, if their children are living with them at the same address in the UK.

 - Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

 - Be permanently resident in an eligible Commonwealth country.

 - Be available to start academic studies in the UK by the start of the UK academic year in September 2024.